Padalavenkatasai200278/web-based-chatbot-using-Flask-and-deep-learning-Techniques./README.md

+web-based chatbot using Flask and deep learning Techniques.Trained a chatbot on a dataset (data.json) containing categories, patterns, and responses.
+Developed training script (training.py) and execution script (app.py).
+Designed the web interface using HTML and CSS.
+Utilized an ANN to classify user messages and generate appropriate responses.

+The project requires you to have good knowledge of Python, Keras, and Natural language processing (NLTK).
+Along with them, we will use some helping modules which you can download using the python-pip command.

 data.json – The data file which has predefined patterns and responses. trainning.py – In this Python file, we wrote a script to build the model and train our chatbot.
 Texts.pkl – This is a pickle file in which we store the words Python object using Nltk that contains a list of our vocabulary.